Internal Family Systems Research Fellowship

 Fellow Responsibilities

-The Fellow may spend up to an average of 10 hours per week of clinical time during Year 1 to meet licensure requirements.
-The Fellow will be supervised by CHA faculty with expertise in IFS interventions (Martha Sweezy, PhD, Hanna Soumerai, LICSW, Mary Catherine Ward, LICSW, Larry Rosenberg, PhD) and will be able to engage with Dr. Richard Schwartz, PhD, who will serve as an IFS mentor.
+The selected Fellow will be mentored by Zev Schuman-Olivier, MD who is the Founding Director and Research Director for the Center for Mindfulness and Compassion (CMC) in the Department of Psychiatry at CHA.
+They will be able to participate in the clinical post-doctoral training opportunities associated the CHA Department of Psychology post-doctoral training program and receive a post-doctoral fellowship academic appointment to Harvard Medical School Department of Psychiatry (unless they already have a Harvard Medical School appointment).
+The Fellow will be mentored by CHA faculty with expertise in IFS interventions (Martha Sweezy, PhD, Hanna Soumerai, LICSW, Mary Catherine Ward, LICSW, Larry Rosenberg, PhD) and will be able to engage with Dr. Richard Schwartz, PhD, who will serve as an IFS mentor.

 Eligibility

 The identified Fellow should be willing to engage in extensive, IFS-focused research that will be vetted through publications in peer-reviewed journals and presented in reputable forums and conferences.
-The fellow is expected to apply for external funding from leading granting agencies where applicable and pursue development as an independent investigator.
+The Fellow is expected to apply for external funding from leading granting agencies where applicable and pursue development as an independent investigator.

 Fellowship Funding